isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A reference member may represent a resource.
-It should not do so, but in older code, that's common.
+It should not do so, but in older code, that’s common.
 See [pointer members and destructors](#Rc-dtor-ptr).
 Also, copying may lead to slicing.